Gamini Wickremasinghe

-Anguppulige Gamini Dayantha Wickremasinghe (born December 27, 1965, Colombo), or Gamini Wickremasinghe, is a former Sri Lankan cricketer who played three Tests and four ODIs between 1989 and 1993.
-He studied at Nalanda College Colombo.
+Anguppulige Gamini Dayantha Wickremasinghe (born 27 December 1965), or Gamini Wickremasinghe, is a former Sri Lankan cricketer who played three Test matches and four One Day International between 1989 and 1993.
+He was born at Colombo and studied at Nalanda College Colombo.

 Selection committee

 On 15 September 2017, Wickremasinghe was appointed as one of the selectors of the Sri Lanka national cricket team.
 He along with former selector, Asanka Gurusinha and three new persons included former national team manager Jeryl Woutersz, and former domestic Sri Lankan cricketer, Sajith Fernando was appointed to the committee with the chief selector Graeme Labrooy.